Rule Change: Completed

 Overview

-On 5 March 2026, the Australian Energy Market Commission (AEMC) published a draft determination and a more preferable draft retail rule (draft rule).
+The Australian Energy Market Commission (AEMC) published a final determination and a more preferable final retail rule (final rule).
 This is in response to a rule change request from SA Power Networks and Essential Energy to improve the existing processes of retailers and distributors in registering and serving customers with life support equipment at their premises.

-The draft rule would improve outcomes for life support users and customers
+The final rule will improve outcomes for life support users and customers

-The draft rule seeks to clarify and improve roles, responsibilities, and processes of retailers and distributors in registering and serving energy customers with life support equipment at their premises.
-Importantly, the proposed changes and draft rule do not reduce existing protections for any life support customers.
-While the draft rule is a more preferable rule, it incorporates many of the elements proposed in the rule change request.
+The final rule seeks to clarify and improve roles, responsibilities, and processes of retailers and distributors in registering and serving energy customers with life support equipment at their premises.
+Importantly, the proposed changes and final rule do not reduce existing protections for any life support customers.
+While the final rule is a more preferable rule, it incorporates many of the elements proposed in the rule change request.

 Theme 1: Improving definitions to better serve life support customers, and related civil penalties for breaches.
-The draft rule would:
+The final rule:

-- allow life support users with life-threatening conditions to be identified by a medical practitioner via the medical confirmation form, enabling retailers and distributors to better capture and use this important information
+- allows life support users with life-threatening conditions to be identified by a medical practitioner via the medical confirmation form, enabling retailers and distributors to better capture and use this important information

-- add a definition of "life support user" to distinguish the person using life support equipment from the retailer’s customer, improving communications.
+- adds a definition of "life support user" to distinguish the person using life support equipment from the retailer’s customer, improving communications.

 Theme 2: Improving the registration and deregistration process.
 This covers processes around registration, ongoing obligations to registered customers, and deregistration of life support customers.
-The proposed changes and draft rule:
+The final rule:

 - makes retailers responsible for all aspects of the registration and deregistration process

 Theme 3: Improving communication methods to contact life support customers.
-The draft rule would allow:
+The final rule allows:

 - a second person to be contacted about life support notifications, to support the customer